Certified funds

-In the United States and Canada, Certified Funds are a form of payment that is guaranteed to clear or settle by the company certifying the funds.
+Certified funds are a form of payment that is guaranteed to clear or settle by a bank or other financial institution certifying the funds.
+The term is most commonly used in North America in the context of real estate transactions.

 When making certain types of transactions, such as purchasing real property, motor vehicles and other items that require title, the seller usually requires a guarantee that the payment method used will satisfy the obligations.
 To do this, the seller will require certified funds, usually in the form of: